MarkBind/markbind/docs/userGuide/cliCommands.md

   {{ icon_example }} `-s otherSite.json`

 **{{ icon_examples }}**
-* `markbind build`
-* `markbind build ./myWebsite` : Generates the site from the `myWebsite` directory.
+* `markbind build` : Generates the site from the current working directory.
-* `markbind build ./myWebsite ./myOutDir` : Generates the site to the directory named `myOutDir` in the current directory.
+* `markbind build ./myWebsite` : Generates the site from the `./myWebsite` directory.
-* `markbind build ./myWebsite ./myWebsite/myOutDir` : Generates the site to the directory named `myOutDir` in the `myWebsite` directory.
+* `markbind build ./myWebsite ./myOutDir` : Generates the site from the `./myWebsite` directory to the `./myOutDir` directory.
-* `markbind build ./stagingDir --baseUrl staging`
+* `markbind build ./stagingDir --baseUrl staging` : Generates the site from the `./stagingDir` directory, with the `baseUrl` property in `site.json` set to `staging`.

 </panel>